5 Essential Tips for 11+ Exam Revision

 3. Make a Plan

-Planning is essential when preparing for the 11+ exam.
+Planning is essential for your 11+ exam preparation.
 Consider how much time you have available and develop a plan accordingly.
 There are typically three stages to preparation:

 • Skills development: Ensure your child is up-to-date with their school curriculum and test them on their knowledge with extra quizzes.